bengarrett/DOSee/README.md

 ### Requirements

 - A web browser that supports JavaScript ES6 (ECMAScript 2015).
-  Current Firefox, Chrome, Edge or Safari will work fine.
+  Current Firefox, Chrome, Brave, Edge or Safari will work fine.
 - A physical keyboard, as MS-DOS is a text-based operating system.
 - [npm](https://www.npmjs.com/get-npm) or a [Docker](https://www.docker.com/products/docker-desktop) installation with `docker-compose`, instructions are below.

 _DOSee has to be served over a HTTP server, it can not be run using the browser `file:///` protocol._

-### Instructions, **npm**
+### Instructions, **download and build**

-npm is the package manager for node.js and is included in that environment.
-[It's available for all major platforms](https://nodejs.org/en/download/).
+DOSee requires building before it is ready to serve to a web browser.

 Clone DOSee.